champinco/FundiConnect/README.md

 5.  **Apply the CORS configuration to your storage bucket.** Because you are now in the correct directory, the command will find `cors.json`:

-    **Important Note on Bucket Name:** The correct bucket name format for this command is `gs://<your-project-id>.appspot.com`.
-Do not use other formats like `firebasestorage.app`.
+    > **⚠️ Important Note on Bucket Name:** The correct bucket name format for this command is `gs://<your-project-id>.appspot.com`.
+The Firebase SDKs are configured to use this specific address.
+Using other formats like `.firebasestorage.app` in the command or in your app's configuration will not work and will break file uploads.

     ```bash
     gcloud storage buckets update gs://myfundi-10db8.appspot.com --cors-file=cors.json
     ```

 After running this command successfully, refresh your browser page and try uploading the file again.
 The error should be resolved.
-You may need to add your final production domain to the `cors.json` file later.
+You may need to add your final production domain to the `cors.json` file later if you deploy to a new URL.

 ---
 **🚀 Final Deployment Steps 🚀**